 + in an empty slot and choose between available nodes.

 Swipe the node to the left to reveal the eject button.
-Tap the eject button to unload the node.
+Tap the eject button to remove the node.

 The effect slot area is scrollable, scroll to bottom and tap the